AditiSaggar/School-Management-System/README.md

-Project Title :School Management System
+Project Title: School Management System
 Description : This project is for to create the School Management System project gitlink:https://github.com/AditiSaggar/School-Management-System